omajid/omajid.github.io/content/posts/2020-06-25-variables-and-environment-variables.md

 # declare an array named days_of_week
 declare -a days_of_week

-# declare that the variable ten has the readonly value 10
+# declare that the variable ten has the read-only value 10
 declare -r ten=10
 ```